bigtoga/Examples/DSci - Big Data/Designing Big Data Solutions.md

 Another revolves around **Privacy Considerations** - are we able to have Production data in Development and Staging environments or do we have to create a “Golden data set”

-I also add **Diversity of Technologies Required** as another layer of complexity
+I also add **Diversity of Technologies to Integrate** as another layer of complexity

 Lastly I think you also have to consider **How frequently does the underlying data for the models you need change / require re-training?**
 - More re-training creates more overhead/delays